 NORTHERN CHANNEL ISLANDS

-Inner pelagic waters — Not much happening.
+Inner pelagic waters — Not much reported.

 (Mex license, passport and FMM)

 Coronado Islands region, 3/4- full-day range — Piles of rockfish to be caught and both 3/4-day and half-day trips scheduled from San Diego landings.

 Southern coastal 1.5- 2.5-day range — The Colonet lingcod bite was exceptional with scores over 30 fish on one boat.
 Flashes of yellowtail on the yo-yo iron, and blue and white Salas 6x Jr. was said to be a good choice.
 Catches ranged from 15 to 20 yellowtail per boat per day.
 Plenty of rockfish filled out anglers 10-fish-per-day limits.
 This is the WON SoCal salt pick of the week.

 Open waters to full-day range — Not happening.

 Open waters 1.5- to 3.5-day range — Bluefin tuna in the Inner Banks area to see, but bites were hard to come by last weekend.
 The Pacifica drew this straw and got 3 over the rail, yet that was similar to what the other two boats – the Daiwa Pacific looking southwest and the Electra, up on the Tanner Bank, encountered.